 - Remove nut 1. - Remove chain adjuster 2.
-Withdraw wheel spindle 3 only enough to allow the rear wheel to be pushed forward. - Push the rear wheel forward as far as possible.
+Pull out wheel spindle 3 far enough to allow the rear wheel to be pushed forward. - Push the rear wheel forward as far as possible.
 Remove the chain from the rear sprocket.

 Cover the components to protect them against damage.